 Protecting Immigrant Families has updated public charge guidance for advocates here.

 USCIS does not consider COVID-19 vaccines and boosters when making public charge determinations.
 Protecting Immigrant Families has developed a COVID-19 vaccination video for immigrant families to assure them that getting the vaccine will have no immigration status consequences.
 The video is available in 9 languages here.

-- On February 1, 2021, DHS put out a statement assuring the public that all individuals living in the United States, regardless of their immigration status, should have access to the COVID-19 vaccine.
-DHS stated that it will not conduct enforcement operations at or near vaccine distribution sites or clinics.
+- Everyone living in the United States, regardless of immigration status, can receive the COVID-19 vaccine and booster.
+DHS will not conduct enforcement operations at or near vaccine distribution sites or clinics.

 The Bottom Line

 - Constant changes to immigration law and policies make an uncertain time even more uncertain for immigrant populations.
 Families with questions about public charge should connect with immigration experts to have their specific questions and needs evaluated.